The Benefits of Turmeric for Dogs? Spice Up Your Dog's Health

 Dogs with kidney stones should not receive turmeric supplements.
 That’s because the herb can increase the level of urinary oxalate levels, making kidney stone formation more likely.

-Turmeric is usually not suitable for diabetic dogs, as it can affect blood sugar levels.
+Turmeric is usually not suitable for diabetic dogs either, as it can affect blood sugar levels.
 As with any dog supplement, consult your veterinarian before starting your dog on a turmeric supplement.

 Turmeric may also interact with some prescription medications, so make sure you tell your vet which supplements you give your dog.
 If your pet is scheduled for surgery, turmeric is just one of several dog supplements you should discontinue beforehand.
 It has blood-thinning properties that could lead to complications during the procedure.